 Nomination and Selection

 Candidates are nominated for the Frank A. Calderone Prize in Public Health by individuals in public health and related fields with an abiding interest in excellence in the public health arena.
-The award recipient is chosen by a 12-member selection committee comprised of, but not limited to, the following representatives:
+The award recipient is chosen by a selection committee comprised of, but not limited to, the following representatives: